filyp/infinote/README.md

 ## Troubleshooting

 If program hangs during opening, check if vim can open your .md notes.
-There may be some lingering swap files that you'll need to delete.
+There may be some lingering swap files that you'll need to delete (usually in `~/.local/state/nvim/swap`).
 Or simply copy your note folder to a new location and see if it opens there.